budimanfajarf/web/content/posts/install-nodejs-aws-ec2.md

 {{< figure src="/uploads/2020-06-19-nodejs-aws-07-pm2-start.webp" alt="pm2 start app.js" caption="pm2 start app.js" class="normal" >}}

-Now even if you close the terminal, the app will keep running and can access using a browser on a url like <code>**localhost:3000**</code> if you use local computer, or <code>**public-dns-or-ip-address:3000**</code> if you you use an AWS EC2 instance.
+Now even if you close the terminal, the app will keep running and can access using a browser on a url like <code>**localhost:3000**</code> if you use a local computer, or <code>**public-dns-or-ip-address:3000**</code> if you use an AWS EC2 instance.

 ## Configure Startup

-When you reboot your server, the app won't automatically running, we can setting up startup configuration by generate startup script using pm2.
+When you reboot your server, the app won't automatically be running, we can set up startup configuration by generating startup script using pm2.

 To generate the startup script, use the following command: